Martijndewin/kabisa-coding-assignment/README.md

 - Share quotes on social media (npm package next-share)
 - Allow users to rate quotes and view ther people's ratings (in this case a random rating is shown after rating yourself)

+Ratings of other users will only be shown when there's already a rating prior to rating the quote yourself.
+For this use-case this can be your own previous rating.

 This has been my first react project and tried to follow best practices to the best of my capabilities.

 Feel free to contact me if you have any questions